-Grievant is employed by the Tucker County Commission and protests the actions of the commission's President.
+Grievant was employed by the Barbour County Assessor and protests the termination of her employment.
+The Barbour County Assessor is under the oversight of the Barbour County Commission.
 While the Grievance Board has authority to hear grievances filed by employees of a state commission, county commissions are not named as an employer in the statute.
-Therefore, the Tucker County Commission is not an "employer" as defined by West Virginia Code § 6C-2-2(g) and is not subject to the grievance procedure.
+The Barbour County Assessor is not an "employer" as defined by West Virginia Code ${\$}$ 6C-2-2(g) and is not subject to the grievance procedure.
 The Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.